 – Jeremy Boudinet, Director of Marketing at Ambition

-Marketing Myth #5: “I can just hire a summer intern to handle my marketing activities.”
+Myth #5: “I can hire an intern to handle my marketing activities.”

-Reality: Developing a strategic marketing plan requires the expertise of a seasoned professional.
+Reality: Developing a strategic marketing plan requires a seasoned professional.

 Entrusting management of your marketing initiatives to an inexperienced or part-time employee could do more harm than good for your company.
 For instance, a novice will lack the industry experience required to help you gain an edge over your competitors.
 And interns or trainees will have no idea how to mount a successful SEO campaign for your company.
 Enlisting the help of a seasoned professional, on the other hand, can help take your company to the next level of success.

-Marketing Myth #6: “If I just redesign my website, our leads will increase.”
+Myth #6: “If I just redesign my website, leads will increase.”

-Reality: While updating your website is important, that measure alone will not increase your leads.
+Reality: While updating your website is important, that alone won’t increase your leads.

-Carrying out one single marketing task might have a modest impact on your lead volume.
-The key to increasing your lead volume is to develop a comprehensive, detailed marketing plan that includes website redesign and the following marketing activities:
+Another of the biggest marketing myths I see is that a new site design is a cure-all.
+Carrying out a website update might have a modest impact on your lead volume, but just like SEO, it takes time.
+The key to increasing your lead volume is to develop a comprehensive, detailed marketing plan that includes website redesign and other marketing activities: